IdaniaS/School_District_Analysis/README.md

 ## PyCity Schools

 ### Overview of school district anaylsis
 Maria would like to analyze the district-wide standardized test results for Reading and Math.
-Analyzing the scores as well as the information on various schools each student attends.
+Specifically comparing data for Thomas High School ninth graders.
+Collecting all the data and providing the school board with an evaluation of reading and math grades for schools in the district.
+- Scores by school spending per student, by school size, and by school type
+- Total School Budget
+- Average Math Score for each grade level
+- Average Reading Score for each grade level
+- % Passing Math
+- % Passing Reading
+- % Overall Passing

 ### Purpose of this anaylsis
-Produce and analyze trends in school performance testing in subjects Math and Reading
+Produce and analyze trends in school performance testing in subjects Math and Reading.
+Maria would also like an analysis on how replacing the math and reading scores for Thomas High School with NaNs affected the overall analysis.

 ### Results
-- bullet points addressing how each of the seven school district metrics was affected by the changes in the data
+#### How is the district summary afftected?

+#### How is the school summary affected?
+-

+#### How does replacing the ninth graders' math and reading scores affect Thomas High School's performance relative to the other schools?
+-

+#### How does replacing the ninth-grade scores affect the following:
+##### Math and Reading scores by grade
+-

+##### Scores by school spending
+-

+##### Scores by school size
+-

+##### Scores by school type
+-

 #### District Summary
 - District metrects table